charmed-osm/5g-core/charms/upf1-operator/README.md

 ## Developing

-To test add-route action,run the following command COMMAND : sudo juju run-action upf1/[UNIT-ID] add-route
+To test config-interface action,run the following command COMMAND : sudo juju run-action upf1/[UNIT-ID] config-interface

 To check the status and output of the action ,use the following command